sartrecamus/stories/The_Meteor_Shower_of_Palampur.md

-I am giving you few keywords, you have to write a story based on those keywords, story should be exciting and philosphical meteor shower, ADHD,  paul sartre, chana barfi(Indian sweet dish), nothing exciting and appreciating it, backpain, PhD, pain, diary, palampur, attention span
+*Prompt: I am giving you a few keywords, you have to write a story based on those keywords, the story should be exciting and philosophical meteor shower, ADHD,  Paul Sartre, chana barfi(Indian sweet dish), nothing exciting and appreciating it, backpain, PhD, pain, diary, Palampur, attention span*

 ## 🌌 The Meteor Shower of Palampur